 24 Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life.

 Also notice that the one who believes "is passed" from death unto life.
-It's a completed operation, not a lifelong process.
+It is described as a completed operation, not a lifelong process.

-In no circumstance can we come into eternal condemnation in the future, because we are washed clean of all our sins in the blood of Christ (Revelation 1:5: 1 Corinthians 6:11).
-Never again can we be condemned, regardless of what takes place, because we are redeemed by the Savior.
+In no circumstance can believers come into eternal condemnation in the future, because such are washed clean of their sins in the blood of Christ (Revelation 1:5: 1 Corinthians 6:11).
+Never again can they be condemned, regardless of what takes place, because they are redeemed by the Savior.

 What about murder?
 Paid for.
 Moses killed a man and hid him in the sand.
 Paul was an active participant in putting Christians to death when he was a leader of the Pharisees.
 Adultery?
 Paid for.
-David committed adultery, got the husband drunk, and then had him killed.
+David committed adultery, got the woman's husband, Uriah, drunk, and then had him killed.
 Lying?
 Paid for.
 Peter denied Jesus and told people he didn't even know who He was.
-Abraham lied everywhere he went and led people to believe that his wife was his sister because he was afraid they'd kill him.
+Abraham lied multiple times and led people to believe that his wife was his sister, because he was afraid they would kill him.
 Idolatry?
 Paid for.
-Solomon (as far as we know) died an idolater, and he wrote three books of the Bible.
+Solomon (as far as we know) ended his life as an idolater, and he wrote three books of the Bible.

 Suicide?
 Paid for.
-Sampson killed himself and he's listed as one of the heroes of the faith in Hebrews chapter 11.
+Sampson killed himself, and he is listed as one of the heroes of the faith in Hebrews chapter 11.
 Theft?
 Paid for.
-Jesus looked to the dying thief and says "today you'll be with me in Paradise".
+Jesus looked to the dying thief and says "today you shall be with me in Paradise".
 Drug and alcohol abuse?
 Paid for.
 Noah and Lot got blackout drunk, and Lot slept with his own daughters.
-As you can see, the Bible is not like other "holy books" which hide their heroes' sins.
+As one can see, the Bible is not like other "holy books" which hide their heroes' sins.
 The Bible is brutally honest in it's depiction of even the best of men, which is why David says "every man at his best state is altogether vanity" (Psalm 39:5).

-Yet despite my sins, I am washed clean forever, and as far as God is concerned, I am as white as snow (Isaiah 1:18).
-This forgiveness was purchased by the suffering and death of Jesus Christ, and His resurrection confirmed the purchase and secured our redemption.
+Yet despite a believer's sins, they are washed clean forever, and as far as God is concerned, they are as white as snow (Isaiah 1:18).
+This forgiveness was purchased by the suffering and death of Jesus Christ, and His resurrection confirmed the purchase, and secured our redemption.

 We reap what we sow in this life (Galatians 6:7), and God will chasten us if we misbehave (1 Corinthians 11:32, Hebrews 12:6) just like any good father would, but as far as our eternal, judicial standing before God is concerned, we are as spotless as Jesus Christ.
 Our new birth that made us a son/daughter of His is, eternally speaking, all that He sees.

-Blessings in this life, earning eternal rewards in Heaven (1 Corinthians 3:14-15), and avoiding God's chastening here on earth, are the motivations given to a Christian to live righteously.
-Threatening His children with Hell is never something that God uses to "motivate" you anywhere in either Testament, as such a thing is absurd and impossible.
+Blessings in this life (Psalm 1:1-3, etc.), earning eternal rewards in Heaven (1 Corinthians 3:14-15), and avoiding God's chastening here on earth, are the motivations given to a Christian to live righteously.
+Threatening His children with Hell is never something that God uses to "motivate" believers anywhere in either Testament, as such a thing is absurd and impossible.

-Logically, if you could lose your Salvation, then if God loved you at all, He'd take you home to Heaven the moment you believed.
-He wouldn't leave you in a precarious situation for decades, dangling your soul over Hell the whole time.
-In such a situation, living a long life would be a tremendous curse.
-The doctrine that you can lose your Salvation doesn't even make sense on basic logical grounds.
+Logically, if a person could lose their Salvation, then if God loved them at all, He would take them home to Heaven the moment they believed.
+He would not leave them in a precarious situation for decades, dangling their soul over Hell the whole time.
+In such a situation, living a long life would be a curse.
+The doctrine that one can lose their Salvation doesn't even make sense on basic logical grounds.

-Every Christian denomination which teaches that you can lose your Salvation nullifies faith alone.
-They may even espouse faith alone for Salvation - but common sense says that if your actions can cause you to lose that Salvation (or "prove you never had it" - same consequence, same emphasis), that's not faith alone.
-That's faith plus behavior.
+Every Christian denomination which teaches that one can lose their Salvation is teaching a works-based Salvation message.
+If one's actions can cause them to lose their Salvation (or "prove they never had it" - same consequence, same emphasis), that is not Salvation faith alone.
+That is Salvation by faith plus behavior - works.

-It's also important to mention that "faith" really just means believing something is true.
-Belief in Jesus is simple trust in Him, instead of yourself, for Salvation from Hell/entrance into Heaven.
+It is also important to understand that "faith" really just means believing something is true.
+Belief in Jesus is simple trust in Him, instead of oneself, for Salvation from Hell/entrance into Heaven.
 Beware of attempts to redefine faith to mean "works", keeping in mind the clear distinction between the two made in Romans 4:5 and Ephesians 2:8-9:

 Romans 4:5